cubee-cb/linux-vr-compat/README.md

 ### COMPOUND
 - OpenComposite error due to generated Microsoft Holographic (WMR) bindings missing the "none" action.
 Probably solvable.
+- Supposedly works through [XRizer](https://github.com/Supreeeme/xrizer/), albeit with bad controller offsets, so I may try that in the future.

 ### Legend of Dungeon
 - Linux native lacks the VR mode launch option on both live and beta.